 Early Settlement of North Dakota Students are introduced to early forms of transportation, including the Red River cart, steamboats, stagecoaches, and the railroad.
-Students are also introduced to bonanza farms and cattle ranching in the Badlands. immigration, and pioneer life between 1870 and 1915.
-Citizenship Students learn about national, state, and local governments.
-Students also learn about rights and responsibilities of young citizens, voting, state symbols, and Theodore Roosevelt Roughrider Award recipients.
+Students are also introduced to bonanza farms and cattle ranching in the Badlands, immigration, and pioneer life between 1870 and 1915.